Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity: Introduction

-An alternative approach to compact on-chip optical devices with good in-situ tunability over the emission characteristics is realised with optical lattices of non-equilibrium exciton-polariton Bose-Einstein condensates~\cite{kasprzak2006bose, Topfer2021} which, due to their strong nonlinearities and optically tunable ballistic coupling mechanism~\cite{Alyatkin2020}, are being explored as promising reconfigurable elements for all-optical computing~\cite{Kavokin2022, Opala_OptMatExpress_2023}, spin simulation~\cite{berloff2017realizing, Tao2022}, angular momentum generation~\cite{Cookson2021, Werner2025}, topologically protected lasing~\cite{Pickup2020, Pieczarka2021, Betzold2024}, and more.
-Although many of the aforementioned works have been conducted at cryogenic temperatures in II-VI or III-V semiconductor quantum well microcavities, increasing effort has been shifted towards more application-friendly room temperature materials~\cite{Sanvitto2016, Ghosh2022, Zasedatelev2021}, in particular organic materials relevant to the current study~\cite{Plumhof2014, Zasedatelev2019, Dusel2020}.
-However, for room temperature organic-based light-emission devices, the coherent emission usually appears perpendicular to the cavity surface (at $k_{||}=0$) and therefore coupling between the emission nodes (i.e., pumped condensates) is hard to achieve and usually requires significant overlap between the condensate wave-functions~\cite{Plumhof2014, Zasedatelev2019, McGhee2022}.
+An alternative approach to compact on-chip optical devices with good in-situ tuneability over the emission characteristics is realised with optical lattices of non-equilibrium exciton-polariton Bose-Einstein condensates~\cite{kasprzak2006bose, Topfer2021} which, due to their strong nonlinearities and optically tunable ballistic coupling mechanism~\cite{Alyatkin2020, Sawicki:26}, are being explored as promising reconfigurable elements for all-optical computing~\cite{Kavokin2022, Opala_OptMatExpress_2023}, spin simulation~\cite{berloff2017realizing, Tao2022}, angular momentum generation~\cite{Cookson2021, Werner2025}, topologically protected lasing~\cite{Pickup2020, Pieczarka2021, Betzold2024}, and more.
+Although many of the aforementioned works have been conducted at cryogenic temperatures in II-VI or III-V semiconductor quantum well microcavities, increasing effort has been shifted towards more application-friendly room temperature materials~\cite{Sanvitto2016, Ghosh2022, Zasedatelev2021, Shi2025}, in particular organic materials relevant to the current study~\cite{Plumhof2014, Zasedatelev2019, Dusel2020}.
+However, for room temperature organic-based light-emission devices, the coherent emission usually appears perpendicular to the cavity surface (at $k_{||}=0$) and therefore coupling between the emission nodes (i.e., pumped condensates) is hard to achieve and usually requires significant overlap between the condensate wave-functions~\cite{Plumhof2014, Zasedatelev2019, McGhee2022, Yadav2024, Deshmukh2024}.
+Ballistic in-plane coupling between coherent emitters at room temperature was though demonstrated with perovskite-based microcavities, where two-dimensional condensate lattices were realized for simulation of XY Hamiltonian \cite{Tao2022, Peng2024}.
+It is important to note that this approach requires demanding technology to grow large and uniform single-crystal perovskites inside the microcavity, which needs to be simultaneously robust towards photobleaching for continuous operation, limiting the applicability.
 Besides, the requirement for strong light-matter coupling imposes strict conditions on the parameters of both photonic and excitonic components of the system, restricting tuneability and scalability.
+In contrast, weakly-coupled organic microcavities offer application-friendly, well-developed, and relatively easy fabrication technology, robustness of operation, and wide range electrical tuning capabilities enabled by the integration with highly birefringent liquid crystals\cite{Muszynski2022}.
 In this work we attempt to fill the gap between the optically reconfigurable ballistic lattices of polaritonic condensates and tuneable organic microcavities operating at room temperature in the weak light-matter coupling regime, where in-plane phase-locking between separated optically excited lasing states has yet not been reported.